paleolimbot/geos/README.md

 remotes::install_github("paleolimbot/geos")
 ```

-If you can load the package, you’re good to go\!
+If you can load the package, you’re good to go!

 ``` r
 library(geos)